 - Connections – How many connections come with a subscription?

-- Logging policies – What is the logging policy?
+- Logs and privacy – What is the logging policy?

 - Jurisdiction – Where is the VPN located and how does this affect data security?

 - Torrenting – Which VPN is best for torrenting?

 - Netflix & streaming – Which VPN is best for Netflix and other streaming services?

 - Price – Which VPN offers the lowest prices?